PalestineHealthHub/PSmedlib/resources/conflict_dynamics.md

 ### 2015
 - [Group treatment for survivors of torture and severe violence: A literature review](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?holding=inleurlib_fft&cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=27857004) _2015_ published in _Torture_
-- [Risk factors for DSM 5 PTSD symptoms in Israeli civilians during the Gaza war](http://dx.doi.org/10.1002/brb3.316) _2015_ published in _Brain Behav_
-- [Explaining the frequency of alcohol consumption in a conflict zone: Jews and Palestinians in Israel](http://dx.doi.org/10.1016/j.addbeh.2015.02.003) _2015_ published in _Addict Behav_
 - [Intrapersonal Resilience Moderates the Association Between Exposure-Severity and PTSD Symptoms Among Civilians Exposed to the 2014 Israel-Gaza Conflict](no-link) _2015_ published in _Self Identity_
 - [Protecting children in a situation of ongoing conflict: Is resilience sufficient as the end product?](no-link) _2015_ published in _Int.
 J. Disaster Risk Reduct._
 - [Autobiographical memories for negative and positive events in war contexts](no-link) _2015_ published in _Anu.
 Psicol.
 Jurid._